adrianotavares/copilot/README.md

-# Remove Background from Image
+# Remove background from image

 This Python script uses the `removebg` library to remove the background from an image file.